 Calling all Future Protein Engineers

-Showcase your protein engineering knowledge in our video contest!
-Pick an enzyme which supports human health, and show us how you would make it better.
+Showcase your protein engineering knowledge in our contest!
+Pick an enzyme which supports human or environmental health, and show us how you would make it better.

 What are enzymes, exactly?

 Enzymes are catalysts that speed up chemical reactions.
 Think of an enzyme as a special lock that works with a fitting key (we call that key a “substrate”), and the two fit exactly into one another.
 Enzymes do not get used up in the process, so they can be used over and over again.
 Watch the videos below to learn more about enzymes.

 If you already know the basics about enzymes, these videos delve into a deeper, more scientific level to explain how enzymes work.